Sebastian-Barrett/sebsite/About.md

 ---
 layout: page
 title: About
-permalink: /About
+permalink: /about
 ---

 # About me
 > My hobby is hobbies

-My favorite thing to do is to learn new skills, and I have amassed many talents wide range of
+I believe that the best way to learn is by doing and I love learning new skills.
+Some of the things I have dabbled in are